-- Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect; that member of staff: - listens to the child, offers reassurance and gives assurance that she or he will take action; - does not question the child - The staff member making the disclosure will complete a written record on the 'INCIDENT OF CONCERN FORM' and if relevant the body map form located in the safeguarding folder in each room. - These records are signed and dated and kept in the child's personal file, which is kept securely and confidentially. - The member of staff acting as the designated person is informed of the issue at the earliest opportunity. - If on the INCIDENT OF CONCERN FORM the DSL has ticked YES to contact other professionals then a referral will be made to the MASH team or allocated social worker. - Appendix 1 Contact form will be completed.
+- Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect; that member of staff: - listens to the child, offers reassurance and gives assurance that she or he will take action; - does not question the child - The staff member making the disclosure will record it on the nurseries online reporting system (CPOMS).
+This will include, if relevant, the body map. - A 'PRE-EXISTING INJURY AT HOME' form will be completed if a child comes into nursery with any type of mark on their body that occurred outside of nursery.
+These forms will be signed by the parent/Carer and then be uploaded to CPOMS.
+Once uploaded to CPOMS the form will be kept in the children's file in the office. - The member of staff acting as the designated person is informed of the issue at the earliest opportunity. - If the DSL deems it appropriate then a referral will be made to the First Response Hub or allocated social worker. - A Referral form will be completed and emailed to First Response Hub .

-Making a referral to the MASH team
+Making a referral to the First Response Hub

-- The duty DSL will telephone the MASH team to inform them of the referral. - When requested we will complete an LSCB interagency referral form and send to MASH@bournemouth.gov.uk - We keep a copy of this document in the child's individual safeguarding file, which is securely locked. - The duty DSL will then complete the following documents to make up a safeguarding record of events. - Front sheet Safeguarding / child protection record
+- The duty DSL will telephone the First Response Hub to inform them of the referral. - When requested we will complete an LSCB interagency referral form and send to childrensfirstresponse@bcpcouncil.gov.uk - We keep a copy of this document in the child's individual safeguarding file, which is securely locked, and reported on CPOMS. - The duty DSL will then complete "Actions" on CPOMS for any ongoing events or updates. - If a child meets the threshold for Child Protection Plan / Child in Need Plan then a record of minutes from meetings will be documented, completed by the social worker.